info340b-au19/The-Order-App/README.md

 4. Dine-in users and delivery users can use the menu tab to explore different dishes on the restaurants menu.
    - In the menu tab, users can order their desire dishes.
    - Each dish on the menu has a review tab that contains reviews of the dishes itself rather than reviews of the restaurant.
-5. Order tab that contains the user's build.
+5. Order tab that contains the user's bill.

 ## Features that will be implemented in the future:
 1. Rather than having estimated time, Real-time tracking for food that is being prepared.